CrazyInfin8/WrenGo/README.md

 # WrenGo

 WrenGo provides bindings for go to interact with the [wren](https://wren.io/) scripting language.
+Currently Mutex is not used so be careful with Goroutines.
+There probably should be a lot more tests as well, however there are some tests to ensure that basic functionality works.

 ## Usage
 A simple Hello world